 An admin panel is the entire backend interface used to manage a website or application.
 It’s the whole suite of tools that allows administrators to perform actions like adding content, managing user accounts, and configuring settings.
 The admin panel is the complete control center.

 The admin dashboard is typically the main screen or a key component within the admin panel.
 Its primary job is to display key data, metrics, and key performance indicators (KPIs) in a visual format.
 It uses charts, graphs, and tables to give administrators a quick overview of performance, helping them spot trends and issues.
-The admin dashboard is focused on data visualization for informed decision making.

 In short, the admin panel is where you do things, while the admin dashboard is where you see things.
 The panel gives you control, and the dashboard provides insight.